 Ham Yard at Ham Yard Hotel

 What: We’re willing to bet our bottom dollar that one look at Ham Yard’s Thanksgiving menu will be enough to sway you.
 Last year it featured a warming sweet potato casserole with pecan crumble and marshmallows to start, roast Norfolk bronze turkey with cornbread stuffing, maple sweet potatoes, creamed corn, cranberries and brown butter roasted sprouts for the main course, and an indulgent pecan pie with Bourbon cream, cranberry and orange to finish - it’s certainly a meal you’ll be thankful for.

 Where: Ham Yard at Ham Yard Hotel, One Ham Yard, W1D 7DT

 How much: £55 per person for three courses, plus coffee and truffles

 Heddon Street Kitchen

 What: A number of Gordon Ramsay’s restaurants usually serve up an indulgent take on Thanksgiving, but we particularly liked the menu on offer at Heddon Street Kitchen last year.
-Here you can indulge in the likes of confit turkey leg served with bacon popcorn, green beans, a mushroom bake and Jack Daniel’s gravy, and warm pecan pie with cinnamon spiced ice cream to finish.
+Here you can indulge in the likes of confit turkey leg served with bacon popcorn, green beans, a mushroom bake with Jack Daniel’s gravy, and warm pecan pie with cinnamon spiced ice cream to finish.

 Where: Heddon Street Kitchen, 3-9 Heddon Street, W1B 4BN